 - Torque @ RPM:

 - 3.0 L (Est.)

 Everyone expected that once the new BMW 2 Series hit the market, that a more powerful M version would soon follow it.
 Our spy photographers caught some prototypes testing at Nürburgring, confirming the model.
 Now, just hours after revealing the 2 Series, BMW has lifted the veil off of the M235i.

-Unfortunately, the M135i never made it to the U.S. and the 1M Coupe was an extremely limited model whose order books closed nearly as quickly as they opened.
+Like the 1 Series Coupe preceded the 2 Series, the M135i and 1M preceded the M235i.
+Unfortunately, the M135i never available in the U.S., and the 1M Coupe was so limited that its order books closed nearly as fast as they opened.

-The M1 Coupe was a mighty micro-Bimmer, with its twin-boosted 3.0-liter straight-six engine that tortured the concrete with 335 horsepower and 332 pound-feet of torque.
-We anticipate that the M235i will use the same powertrain.
-In fact, with the revisions that BMW is currently undergoing, we may even see a few more horsepower from the six-pot. .
+The 1M Coupe was a mighty micro-Bimmer, with its twin-boosted, 3.0-liter, straight-six engine that tortured the concrete with 335 horsepower and 332 pound-feet of torque.
+The M235i will use the same powertrain, but with its output slightly reduced to 322 horsepower.

 UPDATE 05/07/2013: We have created a rendering of the new M235i coupe to help you get an idea of what to expect.

 Updated 10/09/2013: According to a report coming fro 2addicts, the upcoming M235i will be powered by a 3.0-liter turbocharged straight-six engine that will deliver a total of 322 horsepower and 332 pound-feet of torque.
 This output will be enough to sprint the car from 0 to 60 mph in just 4.8 seconds when fitted the automatic transmission, or 5 seconds when mated to a manual gearbox.
 Top speed will be limited to 155 mph and prices will start from somewhere in the $50k area.